33 Quick and Easy Meatless Monday Recipes

 What are some easy recipes for Meatless Monday?
 If you have a can or two of beans on hand, healthy tacos, burgers, and grain bowls are just the beginning.

-Mashing black beans with a potato masher before filling tortillas not only blends in the seasonings of chili powder, cumin, cilantro, and lime, it helps the beans stay put better inside the tacos.
-Still, as you brown them in oil until golden, turn them by the spines to help keep the beans and salty cheese from escaping.
+Seasoning black beans with cilantro, green onions, lime juice, chili powder, garlic, and feta makes for a memorable taco.
+As you brown them in oil until golden, turn them by the spines and press with a spatula to help keep the beans and salty cheese from escaping.

 Veggie burgers can be crumbly and mushy, but these have structural integrity as well as good flavor.
 You’ll bake the black beans briefly to dry them out, and then mash them with plenty of seasonings, plus bread crumbs and eggs, to hold them together.